Was Richard Teague’s best sporty coupe the 1973-77 AMC Hornet hatchback?

 The Hornet hatchback fixed key Javelin weaknesses

 The Hornet hatchback carried over some of the Javelin’s best qualities but fixed two key weaknesses.
-You can quickly see a family resemblance between the two cars because of the hatchback’s coke-bottle shape, but the Hornet drew more heavily on traditional AMC styling cues.
+You can see a family resemblance between the two cars because of the hatchback’s coke-bottle shape, but the Hornet drew more on traditional AMC styling cues.

-This was a significant achievement.
+This was a major achievement.
 The hatchback managed to look like an AMC yet was modern and sporty.
 This was evidence that the automaker didn’t need to run away from its past in order to avoid looking dowdy.

 1962 Rambler Ambassador